simon-ritchie/apysc/docstring_markdowns/apysc/_event/double_click_interface.md

 ### `_initialize_dblclick_handlers_if_not_initialized` method docstring

-Initialize _dblclick_handlers attribute if it is not initialized yet.
+Initialize _dblclick_handlers attribute if this instance does not initialize it yet.

 ### `dblclick` method docstring

-Add double click event listener setting.<hr>
+Add a double-click event listener setting.<hr>

 **[Parameters]**